 Shǐjiā Hútòng Museum

-Housed in a pleasant, renovated double-courtyard, which used to be a local kindergarten, this small museum uses old photos, maps and...
+Within a pleasant, renovated double-courtyard, which used to be a local kindergarten, is this small museum that explains the history of...

 Dōngzi Lǘròu Huǒshāo

-Small, no-nonsense, but clean restaurant serving some of the best lǘròu huǒshāo (驴肉火烧; donkey-meat pastry pockets; ¥6) in Běijīng....
+Small, no-nonsense, but clean restaurant serving some of the best lǘròu huǒshāo (驴肉火烧; donkey-meat pastry pockets; ¥8) in Běijīng;...

 5 Lumicang Hutong; 禄米仓胡同5号 · interesting places nearby

 Běijīng’s surviving temple brood has endured casual restoration that often buried authenticity.
 But this rickety nonactive temple, hidden down a rarely visited hútòng, is thick with the flavours of old Peking, having eluded the Dulux treatment that invariably precedes entrance fee inflation and stomping tour groups.